 Everyone has a role to play in strengthening families and children.

 ECIN believes healthy families are the result of a number of factors.
 Children and parents depend on resources and support at home and in the community, including reliable access to education, healthcare, and services aimed at improving quality of life.
-Everyone, from teachers to neighbors to healthcare providers, has a role to play in building resilience in families and children.
+Everyone, from teachers to neighbors to healthcare providers, has a role to play in promoting resilience in families and children.

 The Need for Early Intervention